 The provisions of this measure would affect both costs and revenues for state and local governments.
-The U.S. DOJ's announcement, however, that it would continue to enforce federal prohibitions on non-medical marijuana activities could have the effect of impeding the activities permitted by this measure under state law.
-Also, the level of these activities could depend upon how, and to what extent, the state chooses to regulate the commercial production and sale of marijuana.
+The magnitude of the these effects would depend upon (1) the extent to which the U.S. DOJ exercises its discretion to enforce federal prohibitions on marijuana activities otherwise permitted by this measure and (2) how, and to what extent, the state chooses to regulate and tax the commercial production and sale of marijuana.
 Thus, the potential revenue and expenditure impacts of this measure described below are subject to considerable uncertainty.

 Reduction in Various Criminal Justice Costs.
-The measure could result in savings to the state and local governments by reducing the number of marijuana offenders incarcerated in state prisons and county jails, as well as the number placed under community supervision (such as county probation).
-In addition, the measure could result in a reduction in state and local costs for enforcement of marijuana-related offenses and the handling of related criminal cases in the state court system.
-In total, the measure could result in savings to the state and local governments on various criminal justice costs in the low hundreds of millions of dollars annually.
+The measure would result in reduced costs to the state and local governments by reducing the number of marijuana offenders incarcerated in state prisons and county jails, as well as the number placed under community supervision (such as county probation).
+In addition, the measure would result in a reduction in state and local costs for the enforcement of marijuana-related offenses and the handling of related criminal cases in the state court system.
+In total, these reduced costs could be in the low hundreds of millions of dollars annually.

 Other Fiscal Effects on State and Local Programs.
 The measure could also have fiscal effects on various other state and local programs.
 For example, the measure could result in an increase in the consumption of marijuana, potentially resulting in an unknown increase in the number of individuals seeking publicly funded substance abuse treatment and other medical services.
 This measure could also potentially reduce both the costs and offsetting revenues of the state's Medical Marijuana Program, a patient registry that identifies those individuals eligible under state law to legally purchase and consume marijuana for medical purposes.
 In addition, the measure could result in costs for the state to regulate the commercial production and sale of marijuana.
 Depending on how, and to what extent, the state chose to implement such regulations, these costs could potentially be up to the low tens of millions of dollars annually.
-However, these costs could be largely offset by license and permit fees levied on marijuana-related businesses if the Legislature exercises its authority to charge such fees authorized by the measure.
+However, these costs could be largely or entirely offset by license and permit fees levied on marijuana-related businesses if the Legislature exercises its authority to charge such fees authorized by the measure.
 Finally, the measure could result in potentially minor state costs and potentially significant local costs related to the destruction of criminal records.
 Some or all of these costs might be offset by the \$10 fee specified in the measure.

 Effects on State and Local Revenues.
 State and local governments could receive additional revenues, such as sales and excise taxes from marijuana-related activities allowed under this measure.
 However, since the measure prohibits taxation on medical marijuana products, these revenues would be partially offset by the loss of sales tax currently collected on medical marijuana sales.
-The state could also realize additional revenues to the extent that the Legislature exercises its option under the measure to collect excise taxes of up to \$10 per ounce of marijuana and up to \$2 per gram of concentrated marijuana.
-As noted earlier, half of any excise tax revenues collected would support research, development, or promotion of the marijuana and hemp industries in California.
+The state could also realize additional revenues to the extent that the Legislature exercises its option under the measure to collect excise taxes of up to 10 percent of the retail price of marijuana products.
+As noted earlier, half of any excise tax revenues collected would support research, development, or promotion of the medical marijuana, nutritional marijuana, and industrial hemp industries in California.